turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 ## Game Plan:
   - Review the what and why of Test Driven Development
-  - Introduce Mocha and Chai on a deeper level
+  - Discuss Mocha and Chai on a deeper level
-  - Look at the testing cycle
+  - Look at the structure of a test and the testing lifecycle
   - Write some tests!

 ## Review: What is TDD?

-TDD, or Test Driven Development, is the concept of writing a series of assertions in a test file BEFORE writing any application code that implements that functionality.
+TDD, or Test Driven Development, is the concept of writing a series of assertions in a test file BEFORE writing any of the applicable code that supports the tested functionality.

 Think back to some of your module 1 projects, the workflow probably looked something like this:
 * Read project spec and feel kind of panicky